95subodh/CryptoTicker/README.md

-# StocK-Ticker
+# Crypto-Ticker
-A stock ticker app
+A crypto ticker app